The Strategic Choice After Reassessment

 7:33

-Complexity Initially less complex but lacks the formal legal protections and procedures of a court setting.
-Submissions made here can constrain options later on.
-It involves more complex legal procedures but provides structured opportunities for resolution, such as mediation and pre-trial negotiations.
+Complexity Less complex initially but lacks the procedural safeguards of a court.
+Submissions here can constrain options later.
+More complex legally, but provides structured opportunities for resolution, including mediation and pre-trial negotiations.

 Analysis